splanck/vc/docs/vcdoc.md

 `#include "file"` and `#include <file>` to insert the contents of another file.
 Additional directories to search for included files can be provided with the `-I`/`--include` option.
-Angle-bracket includes search those directories first and then the system paths such as `/usr/include`.
+Angle-bracket includes search those directories followed by the standard system locations such as `/usr/include`.
 It also supports object-like `#define` macros and parameterized macros such as `#define NAME(a, b)`; macro bodies are expanded recursively: